 Emergency operation is intended to address operating conditions under which the reliability of the ERCOT System is inadequate and there is no Market Solution readily apparent.
-During a declared system emergency, ERCOT can instruct TDSPs and QSEs to take specific operating actions that would otherwise be discretionary.
-Upon receiving Valid Dispatch Instruction from ERCOT, and in compliance with the Operating Guides, the QSEs shall direct relevant Resources or groups of Resources to respond to the instruction ERCOT shall coordinate with QSEs and TDSPs to assure that necessary actions are taken to maintain service reliability under any circumstances.
+During a declared system emergency, ERCOT can instruct Transmission and/or Distribution Service Providers (TDSPs) and Qualified Scheduling Entities (QSEs) to take specific operating actions that would otherwise be discretionary.
+Upon receiving valid Dispatch Instruction from ERCOT, and in compliance with the Operating Guides, the QSEs shall direct relevant Resources or groups of Resources to respond to the instruction ERCOT shall coordinate with QSEs and TDSPs to assure that necessary actions are taken to maintain service reliability under any circumstances.

 It is essential that good, timely, and accurate communication routinely occur between ERCOT, TDSPs, and QSEs.
-QSE and TDSP personnel will report unplanned equipment status changes as outlined in Section 4, Emergency Operation..
+QSE and TDSP personnel will report unplanned equipment status changes as outlined in Section 4, Emergency Operation.
 ERCOT System Operators may ask for status updates as required in order to gather information to make decisions on system conditions to determine what type of emergency communication may be appropriate.

 ERCOT may issue communications in the form of Notices, Advisories, Alerts and Emergency Notices.
 These communications may relate to weather, transmission, distribution, and/or generation information and shall specify the severity of the situation, the area affected, the areas potentially affected, and the anticipated duration of the Emergency Condition.
-These communications will be issued by ERCOT to inform all , Transmission Operators (TOs) and QSEs of the current operating situation.
-TOs will notify their represented TDSPs, and QSEs will in turn notify the appropriate Resources and REPs.
+These communications will be issued by ERCOT to inform all, Transmission Operators (TOs) and QSEs of the current operating situation.
+TOs will notify their represented TDSPs, and QSEs will in turn notify the appropriate Resources and Retail Electric Providers (REPs).
 QSEs and TDSPs should establish and maintain internal procedures for contingency preparedness or to expedite the resolution of the conditions communicated by ERCOT that threatens system reliability.